Hoover070/face_tracking_pypi/README.md

 # face_tracking_pypi

-facetracking and user recognition using a webcam
+face tracking and user recognition from a video source for a fullsail university: Computer Vision class project

+January 2024